neuro-inc/neuro-cli/docs/jobs_reference.rst

       :param JobRestartPolicy restart_policy: job restart behavior. :class:`JobRestartPolicy`.NEVER by default.

-      :param float privileged: Run job in privileged mode.
+      :param bool privileged: Run job in privileged mode.
 This mode should be supported by cluster.

       :return: :class:`JobDescription` instance with information about started job.